YaxinF/DSSMReg/README.md

     ...     ...             ...            ...              ...    ...
     CORO2B  6.57            7.55           10.3             ...
 3.7

-Users are required to execute the skip-gram.py to generate motif feature vectors for transcription factors.
-This script takes a transcription factor motif annotation file as input, generates motif feature vectors for transcription factors and stores them in the TF_motif_dim_50_iter_9.txt file.
+Users need to execute the skip-gram.py to generate motif feature vectors for transcription factors.
+This script takes a transcription factor motif annotation file as input, generates motif feature vectors for transcription factors, and stores them in the TF_motif_dim_50_iter_9.txt file.

 `python skip-gram.py <input_data_directory> <output_data_directory>`